-Famous for its beautiful surf beaches, the coast of Bali has much more to offer, especially to a snorkeling enthusiast.
+Famous for its beautiful surf beaches, the coast of Bali has much more to offer, especially to a snorkeling enthusiast and in this read you will find the best beach for snorkeling in Bali.
 Doesn’t matter if you are a new bee testing the waters or you are a seasoned snorkeler comfortable beneath the sheet of the sea level, Balis offers something for all.
 The best part is the diversity, you cannot possibly imagine what you could find under the sea level, it’s a whole world out there a hidden civilization.
 It’s a magnificent diving destination but for the ones not that keen on carrying a tank on their back and getting deep into Scuba, Bali’s underwater will not disappoint.
 For the ones not much into the technicalities of the sports of snorkeling, Bali is the go to place.

 Bali is considered to be in the ‘Coral Triangle’ by the scientists and that means Bali has the most amazing splendor of marine biodiversity in the whole of the world.